 Strategies include task analysis, visual supports, and differentiated instruction.
 For instance, breaking down a complex task into smaller steps can make learning more manageable.
 Inclusive classrooms, when properly supported, can promote peer interaction and social development.

-Emerging and Complementary Therapies
+Emerging and Complementary Therapies for ASD

 In addition to established therapies, several emerging approaches are being explored.
 These include play therapy, music therapy, and art therapy, which focus on emotional expression and engagement.
 While these may not replace core interventions like ABA, they can complement them by enhancing motivation and emotional well-being.